 Springer Nature advances discovery by publishing robust and insightful research, supporting the development of new areas of knowledge, making ideas and information accessible around the world, and leading the way on open access.
-As a research publisher, it is home to trusted brands including Springer Nature Research, BioMed Central, Palgrave Macmillan and Scientific American.
-Springer Nature is also a leading educational and professional publisher, providing quality content through a range of innovative platforms, products and services.
+The company is also a leading educational and professional publisher, providing quality content through a range of innovative platforms, products and services.

-Springer Nature’s archive goes back to 1815 and currently amounts to 13 million publications.
-There are about 500 000 documents published every year (articles, chapters, journals, books, etc.) and this figure is expected to increase significantly in the future.
+Springer Nature (SN) wanted to create a platform where to house all of their publications dating back as far as 1815 and currently amounting to 13 million.
+With about 500 000 documents published every year (articles, chapters, journals, books, etc.), this figure was expected to increase significantly in the future.

-But the long-term goal is not to create just a repository of publications where Springer Nature can make the content they create and maintain available.
-The new platform for scientists will be richly interlinked both at the user and the content level and will be powered by a knowledge graph representing the concepts that Springer Nature’s readers care about.
+However, the company’s long-term goal was not to create just a readily-available repository of the content they produced and maintained but instead to develop a new platform for scientists.
+This platform needed to be richly interlinked both at the user and the content level and to be powered by an industry-specific knowledge graph, representing the concepts that Springer Nature’s readers cared about.

-In research communities, as in a lot of enterprises, there are many islands of content where knowledge is locked.
-The challenge is to make all the pieces of that knowledge talk to each other to allow better discoverability of information and ultimately its’ optimal use.
+One of the biggest difficulties In research communities, as in a lot of enterprises, is that there are many islands of content where knowledge is locked.
+The challenge is to make all the pieces of that knowledge talk to each other to allow better discoverability of information and ultimately its optimal use.

-Some of the biggest problems when content is scattered and disconnected are:
+Some of the main problems coming from scattered and disconnected content are:

-As illustrated in this example, the knowledge graph enables users to easily follow the relationships researchers have with everything they do and it does it in a way that closely resembles human thinking.
+As illustrated in the example above, the knowledge graph enables users to easily follow the relationships researchers have with everything they do in a way that closely resembles human thinking.

-SN SciGraph, which is projected to contain 1.5 to 2 billion triples, makes use of such a knowledge graph database, GraphDB, thanks to its’ ability to handle massive load, querying, and inferencing in real time.
+SN SciGraph (projected to contain 1.5 to 2 billion triples) makes use of such a knowledge graph database, GraphDB, and its ability to handle massive load, querying and inferencing in real-time.